Teaching Awards Review Criteria

 Passion for teaching and students’ learning

-Strong candidates will communicate excitement and enthusiasm for teaching and students learning.
+Strong candidates will communicate excitement and enthusiasm for teaching and student learning.

 Involvement with students outside of class

-Strong candidates will interact regularly with students outside the classroom walls and the course website.
+Strong candidates interact regularly with students outside the class, office hours, and the course pages.

-Sharing teaching and learning expertise (key trait of Eisenhower award winners)
+Sharing teaching and learning expertise (a key characteristic of Eisenhower award winners)